NAME

 Items define enumeration item names, their constant values (if

 set), and documentation.
-Each item's name
+Each item's name must be

 unique within an enumeration.
-The value
+The value is the named

 constant's value expressed as an integer.
 It must also be unique within the